 If you feel like you’re an army of one when you walk into the hospital, you’re not alone.
 Many of us feel that way.
 The crazy thing is that 21st century hospitals still have never been designed for hospital professionals to share time and space.
 And that’s exactly why most of us are unable to say “yes, this is the shared mental model our team uses to come together every day to do great things.”

-What exactly is a shared mental model?
+What exactly are shared mental models?

 Ok, try this exercise.
 Close your eyes.
 Now imagine yourself being completely in-sync with two other roles outside your own personal profession who influence the care of one of your patients today.
 If you’re a surgeon or surgical nurse, imagine yourself around a patient in the OR.
 If you’re in an internist, med-surg nurse, pharmacist, social worker, or therapist, imagine yourself around a patient’s bedside.